bobalink/weather_app/README.md

 ## Considerations
-### Credentials:
-I used Rails credentials in order to store the needed keys for the Weatherstack and Smarty.
-While this is not ideal as anyone that finds this repo could extract those credentials I went ahead with it for ease of use and because the user accounts for those websites are limited in the requests they can receive and I do not have any payment info on those accounts so the worst case scenario would be someone locks my account.

 ### Design considerations

 - In the forecast controller I chose to only use the validated zip rather than the full validated address to help limit the number of mocks needed to test it.